The Abbey of St Edmund

 St Edmund and the Abbey are central to our understanding of the religious and historical importance of Bury St Edmunds not just nationally but internationally including its role as the birthplace of Magna Carta in establishing the freedoms that are now ingrained in modern democracy.

-The Abbey of St Edmund Heritage Partnership which was set up in 2016 is led by St Edmundsbury Cathedral and St Edmundsbury Borough Council in collaboration with nearly 20 other public, private and voluntary organisations.
-It held a “Past, Present and Future” conference on 26 January 2019.
+The Abbey of St Edmund Heritage Partnership which was set up in 2016 is led by St Edmundsbury Cathedral and West Suffolk Council in collaboration with nearly 20 other public, private and voluntary organisations.
+It held a ‘Past, present and future’ conference on 26 January 2019.

-This website hosts a summary booklet about the Abbey of St Edmund and its future together with the Heritage Assessment, the Conservation Plan, recent news releases and other interesting information.
-It also includes the Conference Programme, Feedback Forms and a Contact Form and it provides an e-mail address for comments about potential projects for the future.
+We have more information about the Abbey of St Edmund and its future together with the heritage assessment, conservation plan, recent news releases and other interesting information including the conference programme, feedback forms and a contact form, for comments about potential projects for the future.